China cuts interest rate to shore up sagging economy

 AP Business Writer

-BEIJING (AP) — China’s central bank trimmed a key interest rate Monday to shore up sagging economic growth at a politically sensitive time when President Xi Jinping is believed to be trying to extend his hold on power.
+BEIJING (AP) — China’s central bank trimmed a key interest rate Monday to shore up sagging economic growth at a politically sensitive time when President Xi Jinping is trying to extend his hold on power.

+The decision suggested Beijing is temporarily setting aside worries over high debt to act to head off a slump before Xi is expected to try to award himself a third five-year term as Communist Party leader at a meeting this fall.

-The ruling Communist Party effectively acknowledged last month it can’t hit this year’s official 5.5% growth target after anti-virus curbs disrupted trade, manufacturing and consumer spending.
-A crackdown on corporate debt has caused activity in the vast real estate industry to plunge.
+The ruling party has effectively acknowledged it cannot hit this year’s official 5.5% growth target after anti-virus curbs disrupted trade, manufacturing and consumer spending.
+A crackdown on excessive borrowing in China’s vast real estate industry triggered a plunge in home sales and construction.

+“The momentum of economic recovery has slowed,” a government spokesman, Fu Linghui, said at a news conference.
+“More efforts are needed to consolidate the foundation of economic recovery.”

-The People’s Bank of China cut its rate on a one-year loan to 2.75% from 2.85% and injected an extra 400 billion yuan ($60 billion) in lending markets after government data showed July factory output and retail sales weakened.
+The People’s Bank of China cut its rate on a one-year loan to 2.75% from 2.85% and injected an extra 400 billion yuan ($60 billion) into lending markets after growth in factory output and retail sales weakened in July and home sales fell by double digits.

-The decision suggested Beijing is temporarily setting aside concern about debt and trying to head off a politically sensitive slump ahead of a ruling party meeting in October or November when Xi is expected to try to break with tradition and award himself a third five-year term as leader.

 The central bank “seems to have decided it now has a more pressing problem,” Julian Evans-Pritchard of Capital Economics said in a report.

-The slowdown adds to political headwinds for Xi, China’s most powerful leader since at least the 1980s, though he still is widely expected to succeed.
-Some analysts suggest he might be forced to compromise by sharing more of his sweeping powers with other party leaders.
+The slowdown adds to political headwinds for Xi, China’s most powerful leader since at least the 1980s.
+He still is widely expected to succeed, but some analysts say he might be forced to compromise by sharing more of his sweeping powers with other party leaders.

 Despite downward pressure on growth, party leaders affirmed their commitment to the severe “zero-COVID” strategy in a July 29 statement.
 It dropped previous references to growth targets after the economy grew by just 2.5% over a year earlier in the first half of 2022.